douglaz/oxivault/QUICKSTART.md

-# IronVault Quick Start Guide
+# OxiVault Quick Start Guide

-Welcome to IronVault!
+Welcome to OxiVault!
 This guide will help you get started with the next-generation Rust hardware wallet.

 ## Table of Contents